Weekly Message from Our Director & CEO, Stephan Jost

 End of year summary and thanks acknowledgements,

 It’s hard to believe it’s been a year taking on the role of Volunteer President and getting to know many of you over the year, has been one of the highlights.
 All Information and Gallery Guides with fellow Prints and Drawings volunteers on planned excursions.
-Over the year, we’ve attended four excursions I’ve created and organized, with attendance of close to 120 volunteers from all placements.
-We met with curators, artists, the incredible Charles Pachter, David Liss (Koffler Gallery) and fellow guides and docents with rich discussions who imparted our shared knowledge and passions over art.
-Thanks to all the volunteers for coming together and the strength in community.
+Over the year, we’ve attended four excursions I’ve created and organized, with attendance as fellow volunteers interacted with close to 120 volunteers from all placements.
+Met with curators, artists, the incredible Charles Pachter, David Liss (Koffler Gallery) and fellow guides and docents with rich discussions who imparted our shared knowledge and passions over art, thanks to all the volunteers for coming together and the strength in community.

-As Volunteer President, one of my mandates established is being present, listening and providing a bridge with staff.
-I have set “making every moment count” as a mantra for the volunteer,s and building connecting memories across all placements at the core is essential.
-Building a strengthened community, creating new ideas and platforms for the volunteers to be recognized, have an opportunity to build on that community and connect and support all volunteers, including hands on artistic opportunities.
+As Volunteer President, one of the mandates established is being present, listening and a bridge with staff as a team, I have set “making every moment count” for the volunteers and building connecting memories across all placements at the core is essential.
+Building a strengthened community, creating new ideas and platforms for the volunteers be recognized, have an opportunity to build on that community and connect support with all volunteers, including hands on artistic opportunities.
 Connecting with staff and curators on enrichment opportunities as we’ve had recently on the tours and talks.

 Volunteer Artists Collective